bloom-works/discovery-playbook/sections/define.md

 #### A well-defined problem statement

 Discovery sprints involve a lot of set-up work.
 This is because **a well-defined problem statement is the difference between a successful sprint and just talking to people**.
 You’re spending time defining the north star (albeit, one that could shift) that will guide your sprint activities.
 A well-defined problem:
-- Focuses on humans at the center (both users AND staff);
+- Focuses on humans at the center (both users AND staff)
-- Provokes curiosity for more exploration and (eventual) solutioning (“How might we…” questions are great at this);
+- Provokes curiosity for more exploration and (eventual) solutioning (“How might we…” questions are great at this)
-- Focuses on the challenge, not on the solution (i.e., "How might we implement X" is NOT a good problem statement);
+- Focuses on the challenge, not on the solution (i.e., "How might we implement X" is NOT a good problem statement)
-- Expresses insight and perspective about what is difficult or challenging right now, not generally;
+- Expresses insight and perspective about what is difficult or challenging right now, not generally
-- Strikes a balance between being actionable and specific, while being open-ended and aspirational.
-For example: "how might we help residents compost more" rather than "how might our city become zero-waste"; and
+- Strikes a balance between being actionable and specific, while being open-ended and aspirational (for example: "how might we help residents compost more" rather than "how might our city become zero-waste")
-- Is open to change based on what we learn.
+- Is open to change based on what we learn

 {% Checklist %}
 For the full sprint team: